-However, parent/child programs are still able to function and work together by:
+Child programs are subsidiaries of their parent programs.
+They are able to function together by:

 - Sharing a bounty pool